mmichaelis/profile-activation-poc/README.md

     last.
 So, executing this module with either `-Daut-client -Daut-server` or `-Daut-server -Daut-client` will both cause the debugging property `propertySourceId` to be set to `aut-server` as this is the profile which comes last.

+    *Motivation:* This approach may be used for example to not only activate or deactivate a complete module depending on a given AUT, but to also select certain tests to run.
+Based on the `<include>` configuration for [Maven Surefire Plugin][maven-surefire] the example POM shows, how such an include string may be built.

+    Note, that a naive approach using `<testIncludes>${testIncludes},**/*ServerTest.java</testIncludes>` will fail, because Maven forbids cyclic references in properties.
+Thus, we have to use several properties which are later merged into one.

 ### Profile Activation Extensions